Skip to main content

 Automatic flags

-Telepresence will automatically pass some relevant flags to Docker in order to connect the container with the intercept.
+Telepresence will automatically pass some relevant flags to Docker to connect the container with the remote container.
 Those flags are combined with the arguments given after -- on the command line.

 • --name intercept-<intercept name>-<intercept port> Names the Docker container, this flag is omitted if explicitly given on the command line